 The Big Nickel is a landmark in the mining city of Sudbury in northern Ontario which was once home to the largest nickel mine in the world.

-9- The Wawa Goose Monument (Wawa, Ontario)
+20- The Wawa Goose Monument

 Cinephiles love to watch the sweet documentary starring Canadian inventor Bill Lishman whose life project of the Canadian Geese was depicted in the movie classic, Fly Away Home.

 So it’s no wonder there’s a roadside attraction dedicated to this bird.
 Head to Wawa, Ontario to see the Wawa Goose Statue.

 “Wawa” is a native Ojibwe word for wild goose.

-10- The World’s Largest Bee (Falher, Alberta)
+22- The World’s Largest Bee

-It doesn’t sting but it sure is sweet.
-Of course the huge roadside monument, about the size of a compact car, represents the town which is known as the “Honey Capital of Canada.”
+Of course, the huge roadside landmark in Canada, about the size of a compact car, represents the town which is known as the “Honey Capital of Canada.”

 Its creator, a local Richard Ethier built it entirely from steel in 1990 to commemorate the town’s first honey festival.